-I find that so much of my coaching focuses on having the right conversations, and helping my clients to learn how to have effective conversations as well.
+I find that so much of my coaching focuses on having the right conversations and helping my clients learn how to have effective conversations as well.
 Too often, core issues that need to be discussed get lost or pushed aside by other topics, or “rabbit trails” that don’t lead to resolution.
-To help them avoid these obstacles and stay on point, I guide them with tools and conversational frameworks that lead to breakthrough.
+To help them avoid these obstacles and stay on point, I guide them with tools and conversational frameworks that lead to breakthroughs.
 One of those tools is called the “Learning Circle”, an effective framework I learned from Five Capitals.

 - Observe: Take an objective look at what’s going on.
 The main question here is

-- Discuss: Use “voice-to-voice” (phone, video or face-to-face; not email or text) conversation to Observe and Reflect.
+- Discuss: Use “voice-to-voice” (phone, video, or face-to-face; not email or text) conversation to Observe and Reflect.
 Together, process the “what” and the “why”.

 At this point, we find ourselves at the bottom of the Learning Circle, gaining Awareness and clarity on the issue.
 We’re able to answer the question “What am I hearing or sensing?
 What’s the core issue?”

 However, it doesn’t just matter what we know.
 What matters is what we do with what we know.
 We need to keep processing our conversation to lead to Action.
 We continue as follows…